SBS World News: Former presenters

 Former presenters of World News Australia include Mary Kostakidis and Stan Grant, who both departed in 2007, Amrita Cheema who resigned in June 2008 and Ben Fajzullin who resigned in 2010.
 In October 2010, it was announced that Neena Mairata would leave SBS due to cost-cutting measures.
 In 1999, Susanne Annabellem Robinson and Micahel both filled in on the World Tonight.

 Lee Lin Chin worked for almost 40 years with SBS.
 In 2018, she announced her resignation.

+In July 2026, Anton Enus announced that he would retire from SBS World News in September after 27 years with the network.
+He presented his final bulletin on 11 September 2026.